 FAM: You are an expert in the fields of modern and contemporary art, but it seems to me that your first love is printing.
 Why is that exactly?

-Honor Westmacott: My mother is a printmaker and teaches printmaking at a Kunsthochschule near Bonn.
-She has been working in this field for decades and has even done a residency in Guanlan in China—there are some amazing print workshops near Shenzen.
+Honor Westmacott: My mother is a printmaker and teaches printmaking at an art academy near Bonn.
+She has been working in this field for decades and has even done a residency in Guanlan in China—there are some amazing print workshops near Shenzhen.
 I remember as a child that my piano had to go so that we could make room in the sitting room for mother’s printing press.
 I am still mildly traumatized!

 You have worked for several auction houses around Germany.
 Could you tell us a little about your experience there as a print expert?

-With editions the more you see the more you know and the more you know the more interesting it becomes.
-I entered my career as a specialist still pretty green and with only an interest in prints and multiples.
+With editions, the more you see the more you know and the more you know the more interesting it becomes.
+I entered my career as a specialist, with a specific interest in prints and multiples.
 The auction house was the perfect school for me.
-The degree of depth and scrutiny that collectors and dealers go into with prints is incredible, especially since there is a lot of lore and storytelling around editions.
-Many that are highly valuable and sought after today started off as quite inexpensive editions by young artists and released by idealistic dealers or publishers.
+The depth of scrutiny that collectors and dealers go into with prints is incredible, especially since there is a lot of lore and storytelling surrounding editions.
+The ones that are highly valuable and sought after today typically started off as quite inexpensive editions by young artists and were released by idealistic dealers or publishers.

 Did you ever uncover something amazing?

-Yes many, especially some rare editions which was a joy!
-One of my favorites has to be the Stützmappe, a portfolio issued by Niels Borch Jensen in support of Contemporary Fine Arts back when they were a young gallery with money trouble in 1995.
+Yes—I’ve uncovered some rare editions— always a joy!
+One of my favorites has to be the Stützmappe, a portfolio issued by Niels Borch Jensen in support of Contemporary Fine Arts back when they were a young gallery with money problems in 1995.
 It is such a great document of art market history so I was really glad when I could persuade a collector to buy it and keep it intact, rather than taking it apart and selling the prints individually, as sometimes happens with portfolios.

 Occasionally fakes manage to sneak past the auction house experts, did you ever encounter any?

-If you look at prints daily, you get a feel for them, and sometimes you just know sometimes straight away that it’s a fake.
+If you look at prints daily, you get a feel for them, and sometimes you just know straight away that it’s a fake.
 You can’t always immediately put your finger on why, but that’s when you start researching.
-In 2010-11 there was a wave of fake Lichtensteins sweeping across Germany—they were being peddled to every auction house.
-Fakes often suddenly appear a few days before your catalog closes so that you are in a bit of a rush to get them up.
-With these Lichtensteins, however, something was clearly up and it was only when you inspected them with a magnifying glass did you see that they had been extremely well copied on an inkjet printer.
+In 2010-11 there was a wave of fake Roy Lichtensteins sweeping across Germany—they were being peddled to every auction house.
+Fakes often suddenly appear a few days before a catalog closes, when auction houses are in a bit of a rush to get them up.
+With these Lichtensteins, however, something was clearly up and it was only when inspected with a magnifying glass that one could see that they had been extremely well copied on an inkjet printer.
 Well configured and meticulously done.
-Anyway we contacted all the other auction houses and the source was traced back to a consortium of fakers in Austria.
+Anyway, we contacted all the other auction houses and the source was traced back to a consortium of fakers in Austria.